Breast Reduction – San Diego

 - If your diet is lacking in vitamins, take vitamin C and zinc supplementation but ask Dr. Sayed about other supplements.
 We have a list of ingredients we ask you to avoid in the immediate preop phase to optimize healing and minimize bleeding risk

-- Designate a caretaker who can help you through the first 5 to 7 days after your breast reduction
+- Designate a caretaker who can help you through the first 5 to 7 days after

 - Identify whether any female relatives in your immediate family have any history of breast cancer